mmusnjak/Myrtle/README.md

 Myrtle
 ======

-Maven, Spring, Github, Tomcat deploys, all in one
+Maven, Spring, Github, Tomcat deploys, Jenkins builds and deploys, all in one